 – As a hijama therapist, how often do you get hijama done yourself, and what for (if any specific condition) and who do you go to to get it done (since it is not an easy therapy to self-administer)?

-– What is the status and overall prevalance of hijama therapy in Saudi Arabia?
+– What is the status and overall prevalence of hijama therapy in London and in the UK ?
 Is it available in hospitals and clinics as a valid alternative / sunnah therapy?

 – Whereabouts is your clinic or practice located and what services do you offer?